simonediberardino/JBomb/README.md

 The core gameplay of JBomb revolves around strategically placing bombs to clear obstacles and defeat enemies within a maze-like environment.
 As you progress through the game, you'll have the opportunity to collect power-ups that enhance your abilities, such as increasing bomb range or speed.

+There are two single-player/co-op modes and a PvP option:

 - Campaign Mode: Explore different worlds, each with five challenging levels and a spectacular boss battle.
 Use bombs strategically to overcome intricate mazes, eliminate enemies and overcome obstacles along the way.

 - Arena Mode: Work together with friends in a dynamic co-op mode.
 Face endless waves of opponents in an action-packed online arena, collect power-ups to improve your skills and survive increasingly challenging enemies.